LunarLynxLima/DeepLearningandShit/Assignment_2/Readme.md

     (j) Classification Network

     • A classification network here refers to a combination of either nn.Linear or nn.Conv1d, nn.Conv2d layers that produce logits for the classification task.

+Moreover, refer [Environment Setup](environment_setup.txt) for the setting the environment for training or inference the models.